 Year 8 begins to experiment with realism and storytelling in performance and developing a theatrical voice when performing from scripts.
 Year 9 begins preparation for GCSE with units relating to scriptwork and devising.
 In the first half of the year, they are introduced to both Stanislavski and Brecht and the summer culminates in a performance that reflects on their learning during the lower school.

-At GCSE level, the largely practical based course investigates a range of dramatic styles, including physical theatre and Theatre In Education (T.I.E) Recent performance projects have included the use of Trestle Masks, devised work based on world events and a performance of ‘Goodnight, Mister Tom’ to the prep school.
+At GCSE level, the largely practical based course investigates a range of dramatic styles, including physical theatre and Theatre In Education (T.I.E) Recent performance projects have included the use of Trestle Masks, devised work based on world events and a performance of ‘Goodnight, Mister Tom’, The Lion King and The Lion, The Witch and The Wardrobe.
 Work is both inspired and complimented by a range of theatre trips to Cheltenham, Bath, Bristol and London and students learn to write analytically about work they have seen and performed in.

-Drama productions at Westonbirt often sell out quickly and performances receive rave reviews.
-In Summer 2015 Westonbirt Drama performed at the Edinburgh Fringe festival which was reported in the local paper as below:
+Drama productions at Westonbirt sell out quickly and performances receive rave reviews with Tatler Schools Guide describing our 2018 production of Les Mis as “bringing the house down!”
+Westonbirt students have also showcased sell out performances at the Edinburgh Fringe festival, reported in the local paper below:

 Students from Westonbirt School near Tetbury debuted their adaptation of Alice in Wonderland in front of fellow pupils before tailoring it for Fringe audiences with the sub-title ‘Children Should Be Seen And Not Heard’.